You CAN overcome stage fright!

 Your mouth goes dry.
 Your skin flushes.
 You break out in a sweat.
 Your knees knock.
 Your heart races.
 You can’t catch your breath.
 You make another trip to the bathroom.
 Are you coming down with the flu?

-No – you have glossophobia – otherwise known as stage fright – the #1 fear people admit to.
+No – you have glossophobia – otherwise known as stage fright – oft claimed to be the #1 fear people admit to.

 Is there a cure?
 Yes.
 You CAN overcome stage fright.

 I have created a tip sheet listing 5 strategies you can use to tame your nerves and actually look forward to getting on stage.
-Go to my Resources page: https://www.nutritioncommunicator.com/resources and click on the Free Tip Sheet button.
+Find it here: https://www.nutritioncommunicator.com/tip-sheets It is tip series #2.